How will I be taught?

 - These provide the opportunity to explore a particular topic in more detail.

-- They're usually for medium–sized groups (between 20 and 30 students, for example).
+- They're usually for medium–sized groups (between 10 and 30 students, for example) and last between one and two hours.

 - They're led by lecturers, but are more interactive than lectures and you're expected to contribute actively to the discussions.